Admission Information

 - Work experience or research hours > 500 hours

-- Community service > 250 hours
+- Community service/mission hours > 250 hours

-- State of Kansas residents
+- Kansas resident

 - First-generation college student